github/developer.github.com/content/index.md

 * gravatar_url is being deprecated in favor of avatar_url for all responses that include users or orgs.
 A default size is no longer included in the url.
+* creating new gists (both anonymously and with an authenticated user) should use `POST /gists` from now on. `POST /users/:user/gists` will be deprecated.